Bias Related Harassment Policy

 Timely Warning Notification

-In the event of an incident, the Dean of Life and Student Life (or designee) will publish information to the campus that contains information intended to sensitize the campus community to the nature of any current concern.
+In the event of an incident, the Associate VP of Student Affairs (or designee) will publish information to the campus that contains information intended to sensitize the campus community to the nature of any current concern.
 The privacy of the individual(s) involved is pre-eminent, but in most cases sufficient detail is included that provides the campus community with valuable information to decrease the likelihood of further occurrence.
 A campus policy precludes the use of orange paper for other than emergency notifications such as incidents of sexual\assaults and bias-related crimes.

 Concerns of Personal Safety